 Click on a program name for a description, links to more information, and, when available, an electronic application.
 Click on more information for more detailed program eligibility requirements such as asset limits.

 To file a claim, visit www.filectui.com, and click the link that says ‘For quicker payment of unemployment benefit, please follow these instructions.’
-That link will provide information on filing a claim as a ‘Temporary Shutdown’ option and provide guidance on entering a return to work date.
+That link will provide information on filing a claim in the correct way so that it is processed as quickly as possible.

 For a comprehensive guide to unemployment benefits, visit http://www.ctdol.state.ct.us/DOLCOVIDFAQ.PDF..
 Don’t have access to file a claim online?
 Can a family member, friend, or neighbor help?
 If not, the social services department at your city or town may be able to assist.